-The foliage of mature dock plants may be from 1-3 feet tall, depending on growing conditions, but in early spring, when it's at its most delicious, the smaller plants may be hard to spot.
+The foliage of mature dock plants may be from one to three feet tall, depending on growing conditions, but in early spring, when it's at its most delicious, the smaller plants may be hard to spot.
 Look for the tall, dark brown, branched flower stalks that produced the prior year's seed crop.
 These often remain standing over winter and new growth will emerge from the base of the stalk.

 Which Docks are Edible?

 There are many edible docks, but curly dock and broad-leaved dock are the most common in the USA and Europe.
 Other edible docks include R. occidentalis (western dock), R. longifolius (yard dock), and R. stenphyllus (field dock).
-R. hymenosepalus (wild rhubarb) is common in the desert Southwest and is larger and more succulent than many other docks.
+R. hymenosepalus (wild rhubarb) is common in the desert in the American Southwest.
+It is larger and more succulent than many other docks.
 It has been a traditional food and dye source for several Native American tribes.

 One of the best identification features for docks is the thin sheath that covers the nodes where leaves emerge.
 This is called the ocrea, and it turns brown as the plant ages.
 The condition of the ocrea may be a good indicator of how tender and tasty that dock plant is.
 A second excellent identification feature is the mucilaginous quality of the stems.
-If you pick what you think is a young dock leaf but your hand isn't covered with mucilage, you have not picked a young dock leaf.
+Know that only young dock leaves are covered with mucilage.

 How and When to Harvest